notaryproject/specifications/signature-specification.md

 Signatures associated with these artifacts require broad portability.
 1. *Private Artifacts* - Artifacts that are private to a user or organization, and may be shared with limited parties.
 E.g. Images for containerized applications and services used within an organization, or shared with limited authorized parties.
-These applications and services may be either intended to run in any infrastructure or may run on specific infrastructure e.g. integration with a cloud service provider.
+These applications and services may be either intended to run in any infrastructure (e.g. on-prem, multi-cloud, hybrid with on-prem) or may run on specific infrastructure (e.g. use features specific to a cloud provider).
 Therefore, the signature’s portability should at least as much as the artifact’s portability.

 *Notary v2 signature portability* is based on the following